abessiari/apache-logs/README.md

 #### Using python tools and sqlite3

-- For more info on apache-log-parser[url](https://pypi.org/project/apache-log-parser/)
+- For more info on apache-log-parser go to [url](https://pypi.org/project/apache-log-parser/)
-- For more info on sqlite3 [url](https://www.sqlite.org/index.html)
+- For more info on sqlite3  go to [url](https://www.sqlite.org/index.html)
 - Use sqlite command line to view logs table in logs.db